 - When is the application deadline?

-Be sure to choose a program that offers online students equal access to the support services and helpful resources that the on-campus student body can utilize.
+Be sure to choose a college of business that offers online students equal access to the support services and helpful resources that the on-campus student body can utilize.
 As a vital element of the academic experience, faculty availability is another important consideration.
-Limited resources can lead to frustrations and inequalities in online education, so be sure the faculty are conscious of supporting online students.
+Limited resources can lead to frustrations and inequalities in online college education, so be sure the faculty are conscious of supporting online students.
 Additionally, confirm that there is reliable tech support in the event of digital mishaps.

 Questions to ask: